MikeAlexMartinez/templates/cloned/FreeCSS/Ranger/README.md

 Hopefully the rest will be straight forward!
 But I will update as (and when) I encounter problems!

+- One issue I encountered was getting the positioning of the image in the hero carousel (the carousel at the top of the page) correct.
+  You can see that the phone overhangs the section below it, but is also contained within the carousel.
+So slides in and out of the page.
+  I discovered that the overflow attritbute was being set within the CSS of the owl.carousel extension and so I needed to overide this setting to get the image to sit properly in the page.

+- Another issue I encountered was how I could reuse some styles while adding in some subtle changes.
+For example, the 'tour' section has three sections each styled the same, except the middle segment is inverted.
+To do this I added an alt attribute to the section and add alt specific styles to flip the sections around when the page is wide enough.

+- Something to improve is my implementation of the navigation bar.
+Currently the way that I'm handling the transition from having a regular navigation at the top of the document to one that is fixed to the top of the viewport once you have scrolled to a certain point is causing a rather janky transition.
+  This needs to be amended and smoothed out, with the navigation reimplemented.

 ## Page Components, Style and Structure